-During the third year, undergraduates have to study all the compulsory subjects and take one compulsory elective and one elective subject.
-An undergraduate must offer a total of five (5) law subjects at the Year III Examination.
+During the third year, undergraduates must study all core course-modules and take one elective subject in each Semester.
+An undergraduate must offer a total of six (6) law and law-related course-modules in Semester V and Semester VI.